TusharRastogi04/ResumeBuilder/README.md

 # Resume Builder Website

 Welcome to our Resume Builder Website!
-Our website allows users to easily create professional and personalized resumes.
+This website allows users to easily create professional and personalized resumes.

 ## Features
 - User-friendly interface for creating and editing resumes